What is a complaint?

 2. Apologise where it is appropriate to do so.

-3. Use his best endeavours to provide an outcome which either resolves the complaint or satisfies the client.
+3. Use their best endeavours to provide an outcome which either resolves the complaint or satisfies the client.

 5. Where appropriate, agree with the client a plan to take the matter forward.

-6. Advise the client when it may be appropriate to seek independent legal advice
+7. Advise the client when it may be appropriate to seek independent legal advice.

-The Legal Ombudsman expects complaints to be made to them within one year of the date of the act or omission about which the complainant is concerned or within one year of the complainant realising there was a concern.
+The LO expects complaints to be made to them within 1-year of the date of the act or omission about which the complainant is concerned or within 1-year of the complainant realising there was a concern.
+Please note that the LO cannot deal with a complaint about a bill if the client has applied to the Court for assessment of that bill.

 Website: www.legalombudsman.org.uk